KannonZenetism/zenetism-field-physics/structural-forensics/sfx/adjacency-register-bleed-and-classification-void.md

 * an engagement-padding account
 * an abandoned LLM experiment
 * a coordinated influence account
-* a troll account using generated language
+* a troll account posting generated language
 * a hybrid human-AI workflow
 * a persona maintained by multiple operators
-* an account using scheduled or recycled outputs
+* an account posting scheduled or recycled outputs
 * an ordinary person whose style has become heavily model-mediated

 The visible artifact alone does not always identify which mechanism is operating.